Skip to content

 Know Before You Go

 A parking permit is required on Sauvie Island at all non-commercial spots, including trailheads and the beach.
-A day use permit is $10 and may be purchased at these locations.
+A day-use permit is $10.

 A hot spot for fruits and veggies, as well as a paradise for bird-watchers, beach-goers, bicyclists and kayakers.